Conrad Coleby: Career

-In 1999, before leaving drama school, Coleby co-starred with the Irish actor Eoin Moloney in the TV movie Sabrina Down Under, filmed on Hamilton Island.
+In 1999, before leaving drama school, Coleby appeared opposite Melissa Joan Hart, as Jerome Hestor in the TV movie Sabrina Down Under, which was filmed on the Great Barrier Reef in Queensland.
+Upon graduation, Coleby joined the Sydney Theatre Company to play the role of Stuey in Tony McNamara's new play The Recruit, alongside John Howard, Leeanna Walsman and Brendan Cowell, before landing television guest roles in Water Rats (2000), Flat Chat (2001) and Always Greener (2002).

-Upon graduation Conrad was snapped up by the Sydney Theatre Company to play the role of Stuey in Tony McNamara's new play The Recruit, alongside John Howard, Leanna Walsman and Brendan Cowell, directed by Robin Nevin.
-He was then cast in episodes of Always Greener (2002) and Water Rats (2000) before landing the role of series regular Scott Zinenko on the medical drama All Saints, which he played from 2001 to 2004.
-Coleby was nominated for the Logie Award for Best New Talent in 2002.
-During the final years of All Saints, he also appeared in the Sydney Theatre Company 's production of The Club by David Williamson at the Sydney Opera House, and in 2005 sang the principal role of Lt Cable in Rodgers and Hammerstein's South Pacific at the Theatre Royal.
-Coleby portrayed student counsellor and former town resident Adam Wilde on the drama series HeadLand from 2005 to 2006.
-Coleby also appeared as a front-row footballer called Billy in the film The Final Winter (2006).
-From late 2007 until 11 June 2009, he played Roman Harris on the soap opera Home and Away.
+Coleby then secured the role of series regular Scott Zinenko on the medical drama All Saints, playing the character from 2001 to 2004.
+The role saw him nominated for the Logie Award for Best New Talent in 2002.
+During his time on All Saints, Coleby also appeared in the Sydney Theatre Company's production of The Club by David Williamson at the Sydney Opera House.
+He then sang the principal role of Lieutenant Cable in Rodgers and Hammerstein's South Pacific at the Theatre Royal in 2005.